onXansDE/Dissolution-Hook-v3/README.md

 # Dissolution Hook
-A mod menu for Grand Theft Auto V.
+A mod menu for Grand Theft Auto Online.
 Strictly for educational purposes.
 (Not working anymore)